 Satoshi says while he and Lizardon are fighting Entei that if things keep going this way, Mii will be alone forever.
 Ash only repeated that they have to get Molly out of there.
 The original actually makes the fact that Mii gasped in surprise and then was hugged by Hanako make more sense.
 While it can make sense in the dub, perhaps being surprised at how much these strangers care for her, it makes more sense in the original.
 I know this kinda seems like I’m reaching for things to note, but it does hold weight.

-Likewise, Takeshi only points out that Mii’s a great trainer because Gomazou/Phanpy’s Rollout was great…..then again, if her dream Pokemon really are stronger than the originals or even just unrealistically strong either way, that’s nothing really to compliment her on.
+Likewise, Takeshi only points out that Mii’s a great Trainer because Gomazou/Phanpy’s Rollout was great…..Then again, if her dream Pokemon really are stronger than the originals by default or even just unrealistically strong either way, that’s nothing to compliment her on.
 If anything, the fight between Mokoko/Flaaffy and Zubat was more impressive strategically.

-I mention this because, in the dub, this is where 4Kids shoehorns in the whole ‘A big part of battling is knowing when to stop.’ line……And I have to note that the dub, while being cheesy and a frightening feeling of Deja Vu to the first movie, at least it makes more sense to praise her for that instead of the power of her fake Pokemon.
+I mention this because, in the dub, this is where 4Kids shoehorns in the whole ‘A big part of battling is knowing when to stop.’ line……And I have to note that the dub, while being cheesy and a frightening feeling of Deja Vu to the first movie, at least makes more sense on praising her for that instead of the power of her dream Pokemon.

-Okido actually tells Satoshi to go after the Unknown and stop them, not to run out of the mansion to avoid being trapped there forever.
-While the dub, again, is understandable, the original makes more sense because if they don’t stop the Unknown, who knows how much land they’ll encase in crystal.
+Okido/Oak actually tells Satoshi to go after the Unknown and stop them, not to run out of the mansion to avoid being trapped there forever.
+While the dub, again, is understandable, the original makes more sense because, if they don’t stop the Unknown, who knows how much land they’ll encase in crystal.

 As expected, neither version explains what the hell the Unknown are about, why they were doing all of this etc. meaning this movie shares the same issue as the dub.